pierre-rouleau/tab-based-indent/README.rst

 - Those values must also represent the real indentation width used inside the file.

+When turning on:

+- ``tbindent-mode`` checks if the indentation variable for the major mode is known and issue an error with instructions if it is unknown.
+- ``tbindent-mode`` compares the value of ``tab-width`` with the value of the indentation control variable.
+If they differ, it sets the local value of ``tab-width`` to the value of the indentation control variable and issues a message.

-With those conditions met inside the buffer, an indentation step identified by the indentation control variable corresponds to the tab width and we can now change the tab-width and the value of the indentation control variable to change the visual rendering of indentation to be narrower or wider.
+At this point, inside the buffer, an indentation step identified by the indentation control variable corresponds to the tab width.
+The code can now change the tab-width and the value of the indentation control variable to change the visual rendering of indentation to be narrower or wider.

 The tbindent code includes a look-up table mapping major mode to the indentation control variable(s) that mode uses.
 You can add more mappings or